Hearing and ear care

 Deafness

-Levels of deafness or hearing loss can range from mild deafness, where people may have difficulty following speech in noisy situations, to profound deafness, where people often use sign language as their preferred means of communication.
+Levels of deafness or hearing loss can range from mild deafness, where people may find it hard to follow speech in noisy situations, to profound deafness, where people often use sign language as their preferred means of communication.

 You can be born with a level of deafness or it can develop in adulthood.
 Ninety per cent of profoundly deaf children are born to hearing parents.